 - Caught-in or Between: 67 deaths or 7.2% of total.

-- Total Nonfatal Injuries in Construction at 71,730.
-Reported by the National Safety Council with back injuries at the top with 11,690 injuries and hand injuries not far behind at 11,200.
+Reported by the BLS in 2018, back injuries were at the top with 11,690 injuries and hand injuries not far behind at 11,200.
 Providing protection from hand injuries is one of our specialties.
 It's discussed more below.

 For construction industry veterans, those stats probably aren’t news.
 You’ve no doubt observed them along the way in your career.
 But, hopefully, they provide a renewed sense of purpose around implementing safety procedures in your workplace.

 Construction workers operate in harsh working conditions and where numerous hazards are always present.
 The safety challenges begin at the preparatory stage and continue until the construction project finishes completion.
 At each step, different obstacles appear, many times catching workers by surprise do to the ever-changing work environment.